The Stinging Fly: The Stinging Fly Press

 The Stinging Fly Press was established in 2005, and the first title, Watermark by Derry-born author Sean O'Reilly, was published in May that year.
 In July 2006, the imprint brought out a special fiction issue of the magazine in book form: These Are Our Lives featuring 22 short stories by Irish and international writers.

 In March 2007, The Stinging Fly published There Are Little Kingdoms, the debut story collection from Kevin Barry.
 The book went on to win the 2007 Rooney Prize, and received rave reviews.
 In May 2012, The Stinging Fly published The China Factory, a short story collection by Mary Costello.
 The book received positive reviews, notably in The Guardian, and went on to be longlisted for The Guardian First Book Award.
 In September 2013, The Stinging Fly press published Young Skins by Colin Barrett, which went on win the Frank O'Connor International Short Story Award, The Guardian first book award, and the Rooney Prize for Irish Literature.
 In 2015, The Stinging Fly Press published Pond by Claire-Louise Bennett and Dinosaurs on Other Planets by Danielle McLaughlin, both to exceptional acclaim.

 Davy Byrnes Short Story Award

-Between 2004 and 2014, The Stinging Fly organised the Davy Byrnes Short Story Award, a prestigious prize for a single short story.
+Between 2004 and 2014, The Stinging Fly organised the Davy Byrnes Short Story Award, a prize for a single short story.
 The prize was held every five years.